-As Q1 Filings Season Nears, Many Public Company Executives See No Slowdown in Lease Accounting Compliance Efforts Bookmark has been added
+As Q1 Filings Season Nears, Many Public Company Executives See No Slowdown in Lease Accounting Compliance Efforts has been added to Bookmarks.

 As Q1 Filings Season Nears, Many Public Company Executives See No Slowdown in Lease Accounting Compliance Efforts